Eggs and Brain Health: The Vital Role of Choline

 3. Mood Regulation

-Choline influences areas of the brain responsible for mood regulation and can decrease the risk of mood disorders.
+Choline impacts brain regions involved in mood regulation and may reduce the likelihood of developing mood disorders.

 Eggs: A Prime Source of Choline